Men urged to check for signs of breast cancer

 “We urge all males and females with a lump to come in early, once you feel the lump, because that's the time to treat the lump – the first time you recognise it,” Dr Cox said.

-He said that men with a familial history of breast cancer are at an increased risk of developing the disease.
+He adedd that men with a familial history of breast cancer are at an increased risk of developing the disease.

 Dr Cox said it is important to note that in men, when a lump presents in the breast, if cancerous, the disease could already be at an advanced stage due to less dense breast tissue.

-“My experience with breast cancer was first of all frightening because I didn't know men could have breast cancer.
-When the doctor told me it was breast cancer I remember I sat in his office and said, 'my God can cure all diseases',” he said.
+“My experience with the breast cancer was first of all frightening because I didn't know men could have breast cancer.
+When the doctor told me it was breast cancer, I remember I sat in his office and said, 'My God can cure all diseases,' ” he said.

 He is urging men to take their health seriously and “listen to what the doctors say and follow their instructions”.